 Mixed emotions of grief, mourning, endings and new beginnings flooded over me as I stood mesmerized by the simple cyclical process of the water.
 I thought about the cleansing effect of water, the cool smoothness of the dark granite base as the water rushed over it, the endless cascade of water — like tears — and the bottomless well that would never be filled no matter how much water flowed into it.

 I thought about Life and Death as this never-ending cycle and how the two things are what unites everyone and everything on this planet.

 And I thought about how little we really know about anything.

-The names of the hundreds of victims of 9/11 who died at the WTC are engraved into the surrounding, wide metallic railing and people took to sticking small American flags into the crevices.
+The names of the thousands of victims of 9/11 who died at the WTC are engraved into the surrounding, wide metallic railing and people took to sticking small American flags into the crevices.
 There was also a twin monument yards away on the other end of the promenade as well as short, backless concrete benches scattered all around.

 As I mentioned earlier, the site was still under heavy construction, but you can see that it will be beautifully serene when it’s completed.
 It was good for my soul to see something beautiful emerge from something so horrid.

 My only regret was that we couldn’t stay to see the monuments lit up at nightfall, but my friend had other parts of my great town that he wanted me to see before his return flight home.